-A positive SAM will feed moist, convective air from the Tasman Sea into troughs and frontal systems producing rain events.
+A positive SAM will feed moist, convective air from the Tasman and Coral Seas into troughs and frontal systems producing rain events.

 A negative SAM reduces the number of cold fronts that originate from the Southern Ocean resulting in a dry, stable westerly air pressure pattern.

 The Climate Prediction Centre in the US can provide historical information on the SAM index (referred to as AAO – Antarctic Oscillation) together with accuracy, average values and 14 day forecasts.
 Click here, and go to the ‘climate and weather’ tab.

 General Circulation Models (GCMs)

 The Bureau of Meteorology’s GCM is just one of around eight operational seasonal models available internationally.
 Identifying consensus from these models can give extra confidence in decision making.
 Variable results can also signal a conservative approach is required.

 The GCMs indicate short and long-term precipitation and temperature outlooks, as well as seasonal forecasts.

 Most climate models simulating Australian seasonal conditions will be heavily weighted with ENSO information.